Skip to Content

 Disko Island

 Disko Island is the largest island in Greenland, which – itself – is the largest island in the world.
 Located on the western side of Greenland, Disko Island is part of the world-famous Disko Bay, a UNESCO World Heritage Site.
-The island is surrounded by the cold and rough waters of the Arctic Sea, dotted with floating icebergs and visited by whales.
+The island is surrounded by cold and rough waters of the Arctic Sea, dotted with floating icebergs and visited by whales.

 In winter, the sea can freeze completely here.
 In fact, in the past, when winters were colder, it was possible to travel from Qeqertarsuaq on Disko Island to Greenland’s mainland by a dog-pulled sled.
 We met a local musher who told us that he traveled all the way to Ilulissat (+- 100km away) together with his father when he was a child, and it was one of his fondest memories and best adventures ever…